sakhmatd/tokenadapt/README.md

 A detailed paper on the it will be available soon.
 You can find a summary on arXiv [here](https://arxiv.org/abs/XXXX.XXXX).

 Copyright © 2025 IsNoobGrammer and aloobun

+### Acknowledgements

+We would like to thank Tensoic and Google for providing compute resources for this project.